jaredgoldman/portfolio/README.md

 ## About the site

-Hey, this is my little portfolio site.
+Hey, this is my portfolio site.
 An attempt at using the platform (plus a CSS pre-processor... sorry not sorry).
 It's basically vanilla CSS/HTML/JS SPA that features a hand-made carousel and is powered by a Strapi backend somewhere in the cloud.
 Come in, stay for a while and let me know if you like it.
 Now I'm going to go actually build some projects to showcase here, wish me luck!

 ## Build command (Netlify)